 To disable cookies, you may do so through your browser settings or options.
 More information about cookie management as it pertains to each web browser can be found at the browsers’ respective websites.

 www.mightymrs.com and its advertising partners and affiliates may use web beacons (also called transparent GIFs, web bugs, pixels or action tags).
 Web beacons can recognize information on your computer such as cookies, time/date of pages viewed and descriptions of pages containing the web beacon. mightymrs.com may use web beacons for things like determining if you are logged into the Site and if you are connected to a third-party.
-Third parties also may use web beacons ay also be used to serve advertisements automatically determined to be relevant to your habits, behaviors and information.
+Third parties also may use web beacons to serve advertisements automatically determined to be relevant to your habits, behaviors and information.

 Some of the Site’s third-party partners and affiliates may use Flash cookies, also called locally shared objects (LSOs), to track user behaviors in various ways.
 LSOs are installed through Adobe’s Flash video player and store collections of data on a user’s computer.
 For more information, please visit the NAI’s website and Adobe Macromedia’s site.